Abadrausar/Rubble-/other/Rubble Readme.txt

 	"Libs/DFHack/Spawn" is a modders resource for spawning creatures via DFHack.
 	Activating this addon installs a creature spawner script into the DFHack scripts directory.
 	Requires "Libs/DFHack/Command".
-	This addon also provides a Raptor command for advanced usage.
+	This addon also provides a script command for advanced usage.

+Libs/Macro:
+	A modders resource for generating macros from scripts.
+	Adds no templates, only script commands.

+Libs/Macro/Example:
+	A simple addon that generates a large complicated macro from images, makes a good demo/test of "Libs/Macro".
+	This addon takes ~7-8 seconds to generate (the cursor movement generation command is kinda slow, it's a work in progress), in any case activating this addon more than triples normal run time.

 Nerf/Ranged:
 	A simple addon that nerfs bows and crossbows, uses the stats from the popular Broken Arrow mod.